-Working alongside this group of people was very satisfying.
-They were very interested in using mobile devices within their libraries.
+Working alongside this group of librarians was very satisfying.
+They were very interested in using mobile devices within their scope of work.
 Participants seemed to enjoy the experience.
 Comments about the workshop included “I’ve learned a lot of things I didn’t even know about”; “the Workshop was excellent”, “liked the informal and fun way the workshop was presented” and “this workshop should be done regularly to keep us updated.”

-The workshop was about introducing early reading resources that social publishers are producing.
-We addressed the variety of issues associated with using using mobile devices in a library setting.
-A large part of the programme was focused on making librarians comfortable with change.
-While many welcome the introduction of new technologies into a library, there are some who are wary of the unintended consequences of a mobile friendly library space.
+A large part of the programme was focused on making librarians comfortable with change that accompanies any innovation.
+While many workshop participants welcomed the introduction of new technologies into a library, there are some who are wary of the unintended consequences of a mobile friendly library space.

 The workshop was designed to allow space for questions, opinion and doubt.
 Activities like “Emoji Tracker Cards” – an ongoing feedback exercise that offered participants to express their reactions, “Hopes and Fears” – a process of articulating both positive and negative sentiments about technology and “Shades of opinions” – a set of opinions about changes in the library, allowed participants the opportunity to become comfortable with each other and the workshop programme*.

 The workshop was a pilot.
 I’m hoping that senior management within library services will see the value in it and offer #mLiteracy learning opportunities to more librarians.
-If you are interested in keeping up with the project, please mail me at mlit3racy at gmail dot com, and I’ll put you on our mailing list.
-If you are interested in attending, please apply.
+If you are interested in keeping up with the project, please find us on Twitter or FaceBook.
+If you are interested in attending, please join our mailing list.

 *A participants workbook will be available to all participants.

 This work is licensed under a Creative Commons Attribution 4.0 International License.